vmware-archive/ruby-client/README.md

       default we set this to `true`, so you will get back exactly the range you request with `:start_time` and `:end_time`.
 If you wish to have the old behaviour, set this to `false`.
+    * `:includeObsoleteMetrics` - With Wavefront 3.0 onwards, the non-reporting metrics are treated as obsolete after 4 weeks of no data being reported for them.
+       Setting  `includeObsoleteMetrics` to true allows you to pull these obsolete metrics.
+       It defaults to `false`
     * `:passthru` - as Wavefront develops it is hard to keep pace with the API changes and cover everything in the SDK.
 The `passthru` hash lets you pass parameters directly to the Wavefront API.